denten-books/plain-text/2-chapter.md

 about symbolic interpretation and as a mechanism for the communication of symbols.

-In this chapter, I would like begin exploring some of the consequences of device-bound textuality.
-Most of what we read today passes through some form of digital being.
-Even if you are reading something in the form of a tradition paper-and

-Once we encounter the book as a computational device, we must come to terms with the simulated nature of screen textuality.
+Once we encounter the book as a computational device, we can begin to come to terms with the simulated nature of screen textuality.
 Matter, form, and content lie flat on the printed page.
 Print interfaces are paper thin, we might say.
 Ink adheres to paper in the way that pixels do not to screens.
-The splintered sign resides in at least two distinct locations, each entailing drastically differing affordances for reading.
+The splintered sign resides in at least two distinct locations, each entailing drastically differing affordances for reading, writing, and interpretation.

+Where does text reside?
+If you are reading this book in print, you can point to the page and be fairly certain of the answer: here, on the page.
+If you are reading the book on a *device*, things get more complicated.
+You can point to the screen and yet it would not be enough to say that the text resides there.
+The screen will go dark when the device loses power, but the text will persevere within, stored at another physical location.
+Deep within a device, the text lodges itself into some sort of a storage medium, usually a magnetic or a "solid state" drive.
+I have before me at least two inscriptions: one as circuit state on my hard drive, and another as crystal phase on the screen.
+They denote the same idea, but in two distinct places.
+How did this duplicity come to be?
+And what impact does it have on the life of a mind?

+This chapter concerns itself with the structure of the simulated sign.
+My interests here lie with form: both as a conflicted concept in literary theory and as a historical condition that now guides the production of all digital text.
+This chapter is in part a story of how engineers of the mid-twentieth century and onwards formalized the logical relationship between the components of any given document.
+That structure continues to inform textual media from web pages, to electronic books, and other document formats.
+The chapter is also therefore in part a history of formalism itself.
+You may think of it as a meeting of two formalisms: one literary and one computational.
+Athough there are few direct intertextual links between the two traditions, there is much to suggest an inderect influence linkied to common sources.
+The two overlap historically.
+As literary formalism subsides in the decades following World War II, a new computational formalism emerges in the nascent discipline of computer science.
+The conditions of screen textuality demand a reexamination of document structure.
+In the late 1960s and early 1970s engineers confront the problem of representing paper docomunts on a computer screen.

+The extension of formalism to the screen, on the level of document structure, is a significant milestone in the material history of text.
+The research program of

+textuality.
+Most of what we read today passes through some form of digital being.
+Even if you are reading something on paper, it is likely that your text was prepared digitally, in a process that includes proofreading, typesetting, graphic design, and other forms of remidiation.
+For this reason, it is absolutely crucial that we identify the material divergences of print and computed text.

 Thus when when Michael Heim refers to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable,